elliejs/spaceGame-II/readme.md

 ---

-run the server as: `./spaceGame`
+run the server as: `./spaceGame [optional IPv4 bindaddr]`

-run the client as: `ssh jelly@127.0.0.1 -p 2222`, password is 'toast'
+run the client as: `ssh jelly@[127.0.0.1 or bindaddr supplied to server] -p 2222`, password is 'toast'

 ---